 If you are using the internet to access our services, remember to sign out of your account and close your browser window when you have finished.
 This is to ensure that others cannot access your personal information and correspondence if you share a computer with someone else or are using a computer in a public place.

-We make every effort to maintain the security of our internet connections; however, for reasons outside of our control, security risks may still arise.
+We make every effort to maintain the security of our internet connections; however, for reasons outside of our control, due to the public nature of the internet security risks may still arise.

 Any personal information transmitted to us or from our online products or services will therefore be at your own risk, however we will use our best efforts to ensure that any such information remains secure.